 The Annual Scientific Day is the academic highlight of the year.
 It is designed to highlight student achievements, teaching excellence and to provide opportunities for students to work on presentation skills and for faculty and students to interact.
 All faculty and students are encouraged to attend.

 This year Scientific Day will be part of our year-long IMS50 Celebration, commemorating the 50th Anniversary of the IMS.
-Dr. Mel Silverman, former IMS Director and Professor of Medicine at UofT, will give a short presentation on the history of the IMS.
+There will be a special IMS50 panel event featuring IMS faculty, students and alumni.

 Please read the IMS50 Scientific Day Memo 2018 carefully, as it contains important information regarding Scientific Day presentations, a compulsory component of the MSC1010Y and MSC1011Y course.